conchoecia/odp/docs/README.md

 The file formats that are needed for the three files per genome are:
 1. A genome assembly in [`.fasta` format](https://en.wikipedia.org/wiki/FASTA_format).
 2. Protein sequences in [`.fasta` format](https://en.wikipedia.org/wiki/FASTA_format).
-3. A file which details where the proteins are located in the genome, in [`.chrom` format](#chromspec)
+3. A file which details where the proteins are located in the genome, in [`.chrom` format](#chromspec).
+Using a `.gff` or `.gtf` file is currently not supported, but support is planned.

 ### <a name="chromspec"></a>`.chrom` file specifications

 The `.chrom` file format has 5 tab-delimited fields.
 Each line details the location of a protein on a scaffold.
 The fields are:
-  - `protein_header scaffold_header strand start stop`.

 The requirements for each field are:
 1. `protein_header` - the string here must match the header of a protein in the protein fasta.
 2. `scaffold_header` - the string here must match the header of a sequence in the genome assembly fasta.